barunkumar04/practice-machine-learning/README.md

 - What is the name of the popular Python distribution platform used by many data scientists? :- Anaconda
 - Which of the following deep learning applications is most often associated with reinforcement learning? :- Video Game AI development
 - Which python libraries provides a high-level API to run machine learning experiments using deep learning? :- Keras

+## Machine Learning

+### Week and Strong AI
+    - Week AI: Highly specilized in solving specific probelm
+    - Strong AI: Solves general problem

+### ML Notions
+    - y
+        - Historical targets
+        - The label
+        - Ex - Daily sale of the shop when 20% discount is was given
+    - x
+        - A Single feature
+        - Ex - Location of the shop
+    - X
+        - Multiple features
+        - Ex - % discounts on product, # of hours hours open etc
+    - D
+        - Training Dataset
+        - Represented as: All the features we have/know and historrical observations
+        - I.e. D = (X, y)
+    - ŷ
+        - y-hat
+        - a guess of y
+    - f
+        - The relationship b/w all the x we have and the historical data we have
+        - I.e. ŷ = f(x)

+> [ RECAP ]
+**Superwised Learning:** When lebel or y or historical outcomes is given.
+**Unsuperwised Learning**: When lebel or y or historical outcomes is not given.